MOST RECENT

 Upgrading to Drivers License

-In order to be able to upgrade to a driver's license, you will be required to take a driving skills examination.
-You can schedule your road test with the DMV and show up on the appointed date.
+In order to be able to upgrade to a driver's license, you will be required to take a road test (this is what we all have in mind when we say "drivers license test").
+You can schedule your NY driving test with the DMV and show up on the appointed date.
 By this time, you must have completed a drivers education or a pre-licensing course no matter how old you are and you will be required to present the certificate of completion at the test site.
 Applicants who are under 18 years of age will also be required to present certification of 20 hours of supervised driving (MV-262).

 Once you pass, the examiner will issue you with the interim drivers license.
 You must also keep your permit and have both of them while driving.
-Your actual New York drivers license will be mailed to you within 3-4 weeks.
+Your real New York driver's license will be mailed to you within 3-4 weeks!
+Once you have it, make sure to discard your interim drivers license, it is not valid anymore, but don't just throw it in the trash, destroy it in a manner that will not allow anyone to get your personal information!